WebSocket Communication Protocol

 8. Message Examples

-Below is a typical example of bidirectional messages (simplified flow):
+Below is a typical bidirectional message example (simplified flow illustration):

 1. Client → Server (handshake)